 All vehicles in the residence hall parking areas must display a valid AJU resident parking permit and be parked in their assigned parking spots.
 Parking permits for residents will be issued upon completion of the parking permit application.
-Permits must be displayed on the vehicles for which they were purchased.
 Vehicles not displaying valid permits or those parked in an incorrect space will be cited, booted and/or towed at the resident's expense.
 Residents with vehicles must register their vehicles with the RLO and park in their assigned spot.
 Failure to do so will result in citations, fines and/or booting.